 Lindenwood President James D. Evan, Ph.D., will deliver a presentation on the success of the University from 8-9 a.m. on Thursday, Oct.
 14, in the Anheuser-Busch Leadership Room of the Spellmann Campus Center.
 His address, “Lindenwood University: A Decade in Review,” is part of the St. Louis Regional Chamber and Growth Association’s (RCGA) Breakfast with the Gazelles speaker program.

 Lindenwood University will observe Media Literacy Week Oct.
 3-9, 2010, by hosting a panel discussion in the Elizabeth Dunseth Auditorium of Harmon Hall on the main St. Charles, Mo., campus.
 “The Changing Face of Journalism: How the Internet Impacts News Gathering and Reporting” will take place at 7:15 p.m. on Wednesday, Oct.
 6, and is free and open to the public.

 Lindenwood University’s 2010-11 Speaker Series will continue at 7 p.m. on Tuesday, Oct.
 5, with a discussion of the environmental impact of the Gulf oil spill by three Lindenwood faculty who went on a fact-finding trip to the region this summer.

-The Lindenwood University Theatre Department will present the musical “The 25th Annual Putnam County Spelling Bee” at 7:30 p.m.
-Nov.
-11-14 in the university’s Emerson Black Box Theater.
+The Lindenwood University Theatre Department will bring Charles Schultz’s beloved characters to life with the classic musical, “You’re a Good Man Charlie Brown” at 7:30 p.m. on Oct.
+7-9 and 14-16 in the university’s Emerson Black Box Theater.